syncfusion-content/wpf-docs/wpf/SfDataGrid/Column-Types.md

 `GridComboBoxColumn` derived from `GridColumn` and it displays columns data like enumeration as cell contents.
 It hosts `ComboBox` in editing mode.
 You can edit the text in the textbox by setting [IsEditable](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridComboBoxColumn~IsEditable.html) property to `true`.

 By default, `GridComboBoxColumn` displays the value using `MappingName` property.
 You can allow end-user to change display and combo box items (visual presentation objects) value by setting [DisplayMemberPath](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridComboBoxColumn~DisplayMemberPath.html).
-[SelectedValuePath](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridComboBoxColumn~SelectedValuePath.html) used to gets or set the value from Selectedtem by `DisplayMemberPath` or `MappingName` proeprties.
+[SelectedValuePath](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridComboBoxColumn~SelectedValuePath.html) used to gets or set the value from SelectedItem by `DisplayMemberPath` or `MappingName` properties.

 {% tabs %}
 {% highlight xaml %}